Animal and Poultry Sciences

 Associate Professors: M. A. Cline, S. W. El-Kadi, D. E. Eversole, E. R. Gilbert, M. E. Persia, M. L..
 Rhoads, R. White, and C. M. Wood

-Assistant Professors: F. Biase, S. Campbell, E. Feuerbacher, L. Jacobs, T. Jarome, C. M. Leeth, V. Mercadante, and G. Morota
+Assistant Professors: F. Biase, S. Campbell, E. Feuerbacher, L. Jacobs, T. Jarome, C. M. Leeth, V. Mercadante, G. Morota, and T. B. Wilson

 Career Advisors: D. E. Eversole, P. M. Mercadante, and C.M.
 Wood

 The Department of Animal and Poultry Sciences provides students with a broad science-based education tailored to meet their needs and career goals.
 The program prepares students for careers in livestock, poultry, equine, companion animals, laboratory animals, agribusiness, research, and teaching.
-The curriculum also provides preparation for professional schools including veterinary medicine, medical school and other health professions, as well as graduate school.
-This major combines education in the basic sciences of animal nutrition, genetics, and physiology with management principles as applied to the raising and merchandising of beef cattle, horses, poultry, sheep, swine, and their products, as well as pets and other companion animals.
-Students are encouraged to participate in independent studies, undergraduate research, and internship programs.
+The curriculum also provides preparation for professional schools including veterinary medicine, medical school and other health professions, graduate school, etc. This major combines education in the basic sciences of animal and poultry nutrition, genetics, and physiology with management principles as applied to the raising and merchandising of beef cattle, horses, poultry, sheep, swine, and their products.
+Undergraduate students are encouraged to participate in independent studies, undergraduate research, and internship programs.
 Study abroad opportunities are also available.